jguerinet/MyMartlet/README.md

 The MyMartlet app provides a mobile portal to McGill University students to McGill's MyMcGill.
 It gives the user access to all of the essential MyMcGill features, such as schedule, transcript, ebill, adding/dropping courses, a campus map, and more.
 This is an unofficial McGill app, and is not affiliated with McGill University whatsoever.

+## Contributions
+Have a feature request?
+Make an issue!
+If you want to implement it yourself, just fork the repo, make the changes, and submit a PR.
+If you do fork the repo, make sure to rename signing.properties.sample to signing.properties and PasswordsSample to Passwords or else the project will not build.
+All contributions are welcome!

 ## Branches
 * master: Current development code
 * beta: Current code that the beta testers have